comp-think/comp-think.github.io/index.md

 It includes several Python sources, exercises and the related keys.
 Each chapter starts by introducing an *historic hero* (either computer scientists, writers, philosophers, or computational agents) who is functional to discuss the main topic addressed in the chapter.

+Also, the book is accompanied by additional material and exercises so as to improve computational thinking skills and Python programming.

 Please do not hesitate to contact the author for any suggestion and comment on the book on [Twitter](https://twitter.com/essepuntato) or by [email](mailto:essepuntato@gmail.com).